peterlevin/Snapchat-SDK-PHP/README.md

 Unviewed Snaps can be downloaded with via the `downloadSnap` method.

-You need to pass in the `Snap` object you want to download, along with a File Path (as a string), in which the Snap will be saved to.
+You need to pass in the `Snap` object (or the Snap ID as a string) you want to download, along with a File Path, in which the Snap will be saved to.

 You can optionally provide a File Path for the Video Overlay.
 (If one isn't provided, it will be generated for you).

-File extensions (JPG/MP4) are automatically appended to the file name for you.
+File extensions are not automatically appended to the file name for you.
+If you have access to the `Snap` object, you can call `$snap->getFileExtension();` which will provide you with `jpg` or `mp4`, depending on the Snap type.

 If everything goes successfully, the `downloadSnap` method will return a `MediaPath` object, which contains the File Paths of the Saved media.
 (Blob and Overlay).

-An `Exception` will be thrown on Failure...
+Otherwise an `Exception` will be thrown on Failure...

 ```
 $snap = ...;

-$filename = sprintf("my_snap_folder/%s", $snap->getId());
+$filename = sprintf("my_snap_folder/%s.%s", $snap->getId(), $snap->getFileExtension());
 $mediapath = $snapchat->downloadSnap($snap, $filename);

 $file_blob = $mediapath->getBlobPath();